mpt777/Multi-Scaled-Portal/README.md

 These portals can be cast across different rooms with different scales and positions.

 ### Setup
-- PORTAL is fully funtional in Unity.2019.4.35f1.
+- MS PORTAL is fully functional in Unity.2021.3.18f1.
 So, we recommend you to test it in the same version of Unity.
 If you have a different version, it might not work properly.
-- You can import the PORTAL unity package by Assets -> Import Package -> Custom Package ... in the Unity window tabs.
-- Please re-install SteamVR.
-The PORTAL unity package already contains it.
-However, if it does not work, please re-install SteamVR from Untiy Asset Store.
+- MS Portal is a fully functional project that can be run as is from the Unity Hub.
+- Download the project and open it using Unity.
+- Ensure that Steam VR is downloaded and running before running the program
 - If SteamVR is successfully installed, Go to Edit -> Project Settomgs -> XR Plug-in Management, and check your Plug-in Provider is OpenVR Loader.
 - Next, go to Edit -> Project Settomgs -> XR Plug-in Management -> OpenVR and set the Stereo Rendering Mode as Multi Pass.